‘THE HAND OF FEAR’

 As stated, the alien threat first comes in the form of a ‘dead hand’ which Sarah Jane touches under rubble and goes unconscious.
 She’s taken over since “Eldrad must live!” and begins zapping people out with a ring.
 Lis Sladen as Sarah Jane under Eldrad’s control is mesmerising to watch in this story.

 It was quite disturbing to see the ‘dead hand’ come to life and move by itself, ending ‘Part One’ with a cliffhanger.
 Even for 1976, it was impressive effects work for its time.
 I’m amazed they managed to do that with the small budget they had for ‘Doctor Who’.
-It has to be one of the best special effects.
+It has to be one of the best special effects ever.

 The Doctor becomes willing to help Eldrad both in female and male form in order to find out what she/he’s up to.
-I liked that scene between Tom Baker’s Doctor and Lis Sladen’s Sarah Jane when they’re concerned about each other before going back into the Nunton power station to face Eldrad.
+I liked that scene between Tom Baker’s Doctor and Lis Sladen’s Sarah Jane when they were concerned about each other before going back into the Nunton power station to face Eldrad.

 I enjoyed Glyn Houston’s performance as Professor Watson in this ‘Doctor Who’ adventure.
 At first, he gets easily frustrated when a crisis occurs at the Nunton power station.
 There are times when he’s soft-hearted and I liked his phone conversation with his wife, asking her to ‘kiss the children’ for him.